-In just a month, midwife Dewi has transformed the village of Beloyang Juoi.
+In just a month, midwife Dewi Susandi has helped transformed the village of Beloyang Juoi.

 Even though Dewi’s job title is midwife, she is so much more.
 She has been able to address health conditions that have been untreated until now, including tuberculosis, and advocate for women’s health and safety with village leaders.
 As Dewi is able to improve health in the community and reduce maternal emergencies, it will relieve the pressure to go into the forest and cut down trees for money.
 Dewi is creating a healthier Beloyang Juoi in more ways than one.